Chris-HJL/Openterface-Ops-GUI/README.md

 1. Capture the current screen image
 2. Send a command to identify or interact with UI elements
-3. The UI-Ins model processes the image and identifies the requested UI element
+3. The UI-Model processes the image and identifies the requested UI element
 4. A rectangle is drawn around the detected element on the processed image
 5. The processed image is displayed in the "Proposed Action" panel